-- · Claimant must be the birth mother of a newborn child or the primary carer of a recently adopted child.
+- Claimant must be caring for a newborn or recently adopted child.
 Some exceptions may apply.
-A person may still be eligible in the event of a stillbirth or infant death. - The child's birth must be formally registered, unless the child is stillborn, adopted or born outside Australia. - · Parental Leave Pay is available to full-time, part-time, casual, seasonal, contract and self employed workers. - It can be paid at the same time as paid or unpaid leave, but generally can't be paid when a person is working. - Family Tax Benefit Part B (page 4) can't be paid to a person or their partner for any days or periods they receive Parental Leave Pay. - Parental Leave Pay and Newborn Supplement (page 4) can't both be paid for the same child. - Parental Leave Pay is payable for a maximum of 18 weeks (90 payable days).
-This includes: - the Paid Parental Leave period a single continuous period of up to 12 weeks (60 payable days), and - 30 Flexible Paid Parental Leave days.
+A person may still be eligible in the event of a stillbirth or infant death. - A claim can be made by a parent or partner of a parent with care of the child, with permission from the birth parent (or adoptive parent where applicable). - The child's birth must be formally registered, unless the child is stillborn, adopted or born outside Australia. - Parental Leave Pay is available to full-time, part-time, casual, seasonal, contract and self-employed workers. - It can be paid at the same time as paid or unpaid leave, but generally can't be paid when a person is working. - Family Tax Benefit Part B (page 4) can't be paid to a person or their partner for any days they receive Parental Leave Pay. - Parental Leave Pay and Newborn Supplement (page 4) can't both be paid for the same child.